tkaefer/decision-making-cognitive-biases/slides.md

 ---

 ### Cognitive biases are dynamic as the situations, discussions, decisions etc. are

 -

-### people could change strategies and minds, so biases are not static, but centextual.
+### people could change strategies and minds, so biases are not static, but contextual.

 ---